dlang-dockerized/images/README.md

 ## Downstream policy

-The dlang-dockerized project itends to packages applications as released by their respective maintainers, thus we do not backport bugfixes.
+The dlang-dockerized project intends to packages applications as released by their respective maintainers, thus we do not backport bugfixes.
 We explicitly reserve the option to include and apply compatibility patches.